 Treating Gastritis

-Your healthcare provider will evaluate you to find out the cause of your symptoms.
+Your doctor will work with you to find the cause of your symptoms.
 This may include a review of your health history, a physical exam, and some tests.
-Treatment can start when the cause of your gastritis is found.
-Treatment may include taking certain medicines and making some lifestyle changes.
-Follow your healthcare provider’s advice.
+Treatment depends on what's causing the gastritis.
+It may include taking certain medicines and making some lifestyle changes.
+Follow your doctor’s advice.

 Taking medicines

-Your healthcare providers may prescribe medicines to neutralize or reduce extra stomach acids.
+Your doctor may prescribe medicines to neutralize or reduce extra stomach acids.
 These may include antacids, H2 blockers, and proton pump inhibitors.
-Sometimes a medicine is prescribed to help the stomach's protective lining.
-If tests show that H. pylori are in your stomach lining, antibiotics may be prescribed even if you don't have symptoms.
-H. pylori are a type of bacteria that can cause gastritis.
-Some types of gastritis can cause low vitamin levels.
-For these, you may need to take supplements.
+Sometimes a medicine such as sucralfate is used to help the stomach's protective lining.
+If tests show that H. pylori bacteria are in your stomach lining, you may get antibiotics even if you don't have symptoms.
+H. pylori can cause gastritis.
+If gastritis has caused low vitamin levels, you may need to take supplements.

 Staying away from certain things